olafwied/olafwied.github.io/_posts/core-samples/2016-07-02-Kullback-Leibler and the Gaussian Distribution.md

 $$D_{KL}(P\mid\mid Q) = - \sum_x P(x)\log Q(x) + \sum_x P(x)\log P(x) = H(P,Q) - H(P),$$

 where $H(P,Q)$ is called the cross-entropy.
-Following the logic of our coin experiment, this means measuring the expected information content of $X$ if the information in now encoded under some alternative coding "scheme" $Q$ instead of the true coding scheme $Q$.
+Following the logic of our coin experiment, this means measuring the expected information content of $X$ if the information in now encoded under some alternative coding "scheme" $Q$ instead of the true coding scheme $P$.

 ## Maxmium Entropy Property of the Gaussian Distribution